Pitmairen/selection-search/README.md

 ## Changelog

+*0.8.50*
+- Reverted change in last release to disable double click activator in input elements.
+Added this as an option instead.
+- Added option to hide popup on document scroll event

 *0.8.49*
 - Fix icons failing to loading in Chrome 76
 - Copy raw selection (preserves whitespace) when using the special COPY search engine